-Whether you’re a local looking for something fun to do or a visitor who’s made your way to the tropical paradise of Key West, there’s nothing quite like a rainy day to put a real damper on things.
+Whether you’re a local looking for something fun to do or a tourist who’s made your way to the tropical paradise of Key West, there’s nothing quite like a rainy day to put a real damper on things.
 Lucky for you though, Key West’s treasures aren’t restricted to the great outdoors; and there’s a bunch of exploring you can do despite the less than ideal weather.
 So grab an umbrella, your sense of wonder, and get ready to have the very best time exploring these rainy day activities in Key West!

 Key West Aquarium